Secular Rescue provided assistance for 53 atheists.

 Barry Kosmin: Director of the Institute for the Study of Secularism in Society and Culture, Trinity College, Hartford, Connecticut

 Eddie Tabash (Chair, Board of Directors): Attorney, activist

 Andy Thomson (Vice Chair, Board of Directors): Psychiatrist

 Leonard Tramiel: Physicist, educator

-When you donate to the Center for Inquiry, you rightly expect your gift to be used to further our cause; diligently and with transparency.
-Every year, we report our revenue and expense ratios.
-In addition, our form 990 is available on our website.
+When you give to the Center for Inquiry and its programs, you want your donation to be stewarded with care and attention to the mission.
+That’s why we report our revenue and expense ratios here.
+In addition, our Form 990 is available on our website.

-In 2017, we raised a total of $7,040,908.
-Seventy-eight percent of that came from individual donors.
-The balance came from magazine revenue and similar earned income.
-CFI receives no government funding, and very limited corporate support.
+In 2018, we generated $5,402,763 in revenues.
+Seventy-six percent came from individual donors, and the balance came from magazine sales, events, and similar earned income.
+CFI receives no government funding and very limited corporate support.

 We are keenly aware of the responsibility we have to our donors when it comes to expenditures.
 This commitment is reflected in our expense breakdown: